hantuzun/hantuzun.com/content/posts/the-science-of-blockchains.md

 This way, my students learned not only what I know, but also what's the source of the knowledge.
 Now that they're graduated, they know where to look for when they have questions.

 Even though the course was four weeks long for each batch I could not answer some excellent questions in detail.
-Instead, I had to resort to black boxes many times.
+Instead, I had to resort to black boxes.

 How do digital signatures work?
 A black box.